terraform-ibm-modules/terraform-ibm-cos/examples/one-rate-plan/README.md

 An example that will:
 - Create a new resource group (if existing one is not passed in).
-- Create a new Cloud Object Storage instance in the given resource group and region.
+- Create a new Cloud Object Storage instance in the given resource group, region, and `cos-one-rate-plan` Plan.
-- Create COS bucket with:
+- Create COS bucket with `onerate_active` plan.
-  - One rate plan